yecloudy/wstest/README.md

 ### •	Provide basic automated tests to cover included scripts, templates, manifests, recipes, code etc.
 ### •	Redirect any 404 errors to a custom static page.
 ### •	Add a Database to your automation and have your application serve the data stored in addition to the instance ID.
+## 6 A problem,Terraform appears "Error: Cycle" when creating an EC2 instance using the provision function